Bolsonaro gives Brazil farm ministry powers on indigenous land, in win for farmers

 Environmentalists say the native peoples are the last custodians of the Amazon, which is the world’s largest rainforest and is vital for climate stability.

+“Bolsonaro has begun his government in the worst possible way,” she wrote on Twitter.

+Dinamã Tuxá, a member of Brazil’s Association of Indigenous Peoples, said many isolated communities viewed Bolsonaro’s administration with fear.

-“We are very afraid because Bolsonaro is attacking indigenous policies, rolling back environmental protections, authorizing the invasion of indigenous territories and endorsing violence against indigenous peoples,” said Dinamã Tuxá, a member of Brazil’s Association of Indigenous Peoples.
+“We are very afraid because Bolsonaro is attacking indigenous policies, rolling back environmental protections, authorizing the invasion of indigenous territories and endorsing violence against indigenous peoples,” said Tuxá.

 A former army captain and longtime member of Congress, Bolsonaro said at his inauguration on Tuesday that he had freed the country from “socialism and political correctness.”

-A strong admirer of Donald Trump, Bolsonaro has suggested he will follow the U.S. president’s lead and pull out of the Paris climate change accord.
+An admirer of Donald Trump, Bolsonaro has suggested he will follow the U.S. president’s lead and pull out of the Paris climate change accord.

-His supporters hope he will cut through red tape to kick-start the economy, tackle violent drug gangs and run a graft-free government.
+His supporters hope he will slash red tape to kick-start the economy, tackle violent gangs and run a graft-free government.
 Others fear he will unleash bloodshed by making guns more readily available and roll back social gains for minorities.

-During her inauguration as agriculture minister on Wednesday, Dias did not mention the executive order, but sought to defend the farm sector from accusations it has grown at the expense of the environment, saying Brazil has some of the world’s toughest environmental laws.

-She also promised a streamlining of bureaucracy and increased rule of law in the agricultural sector.

 Reporting by Stefani Inouye, Carolina Mandl, Anthony Boadle, Ana Mano; Editing by Gabriel Stargardter, Louise Heavens and Frances Kerry